sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-484	Find Permutation    		63.9%	Medium
+given "DI" string, return the lexi smallest permutation of 1 to n. for example "DI" this needs a permutation of 1,2,3.
+[2,1,3] is the smallest one.
+idea: starting from the smallest permutation of 1 to n. then we reverse all D. for example 'DI', we start from [1,2,3], then we reverse 1,2 ->[2,1,3] ->>

 <<-502	IPO    		40.9%	Hard
 at most finish k distinct projects. given a list of projects with profit[i] and min capital C[i] needed.
 Initially we have capital W. Once finished the project the profit is added to the capital. return the final max capital.